We asked the team at MoneyAware HQ for their tips on making...

 - Petrol, diesel or electricity

-How will a car will affect your budget?
+Work out how a car will affect your budget

 When you add in the purchase and running costs of a car how does it affect it?

 If you’re simply replacing an old car, your costs may not have changed.
 But, if you’ve not had one before it may have a big effect on your budget.
 There are many ways it might change your budget: